yjbanov/luci.dart/README.md

 # luci.dart

-Use this Dart package and command-line tool to describe how your project should be built and tested using a directed acyclic build graph.
-The tool is designed to be used with [LUCI][1] as your CI system but it does not require LUCI.
-Its only requirement is the Dart SDK and a few `pub` packages to run.
+`luci.dart` is a small meta-build tool.
+It allows yout to take a single-machine build to a pool of machines for faster builds.
+It achieves this by adding artifact caching, parallelism, and heterogeneity.
+You describe your build as a graph of targets that depend on each other.
+The tool uses the graph to produce instructions to execute the build on the CI system.

+This tool is "meta" because by itself it does not build anything.
+Instead, it shells out to other build tools that compile, run tests, etc.

+To run this tool you only need the Dart SDK and a few `pub` packages.

 This package does not include a CI scheduling system.
 However, it provides enough information to the CI system to implement one.